Motion Graphics

 How can I create a motion graphic video?

-The first step in creating a motion graphic video is to come up with an idea - what are you trying to convey to the audience, and what is a catchy, appealing way to do it?
-You can then flesh out a script which covers everything textually, and from there create a storyboard which sets out the visual composition of the idea.
-Once you've done this you can create the graphics themselves, and finally animate your motion graphics video using software like Maya.
+The first step in creating a motion graphic video is to come up with an idea—what are you trying to convey to the audience, and what is a catchy, appealing way to do it?
+You can then flesh out a script that covers everything textually, and from there create a storyboard that sets out the visual composition of the idea.
+Once you’ve done this you can create the graphics themselves, and finally animate your motion graphics video using software like Maya.